 Is it Beautiful?

 Tanzanite is stunning.
-This is because of its trichroic nature, which means that three different colors can be seen when looking at the gem from different angles.
-In Tanzanite’s case these colors are blue, violet and pinkish purple.
+This is because of its trichroic nature, which means that three different colours can be seen when looking at the gem from different angles.
+In Tanzanite’s case these colours are blue, violet and pinkish purple.